MicrosoftDocs/msteams-docs/msteams-platform/concepts/app-fundamentals-overview.md

 ## Map your use cases to Teams app capabilities

-This article talks about some common scenarios and selection of extensibility points.
+[Map your use cases](../concepts/design/map-use-cases.md) covers some common scenarios and how to choose your app's capabilities.
 Information to share your app and collaborate on items in an external system is provided.
-You can also learn to initiate workflows and send notifications to users.
-Get additional tips on where to start, how to get social with users, conversational bots, Single Page App (SPA), and combining multiple features.
-[Map your use cases](../concepts/design/map-use-cases.md) with the possibilities available to you and the Teams platform to build your successful app.
+You can also learn how to initiate workflows and send notifications to users.
+Get additional tips on where to start, how to get social with users, conversational bots, and combining multiple features.

 ## See also